jinnuxx/OpenBI/README.md

 The OpenBI project was developed collaboratively with five teammates as a course assignment.
 It focuses on the development of an intelligent data analytics platform that uses artificial intelligence (AI) to automatically generate visualisations and detailed analysis reports.

 # Technologies Used
-React, JavaScript, TypeScript XML, UMI JS, Spring Boot, Java, AWS Database
+React, JavaScript, TypeScript XML, UMI JS, AI model(ChatGPT), Spring Boot, Java, AWS Database